 - Therapeutic education system: This web-based programme solely focuses on providing skills to recovering drug addicts with reference to the approved community support method to behaviour change.
 The website will have different types of media and modules which are all training about behavioural changes and other psychosocial skills relevant to recovering drug addicts.

 Although this cannot be exclusively considered as modern technology in the treatment of drug addicts, its current wide acceptance has earned it a position in this list.
 Initially, when this method was being introduced back in the 1990s, it faced a lot of opposition due to the various disadvantages associated with it.
 However, owing to many success stories emerging from clients treated through this method, many people have started to appreciate its importance.

 In this method, a client will communicate with a counsellor via an online platform through instant messaging, emails or video calls.
-The main advantage of this method is its flexibility when it come to geographical barriers and therefore a client can attend a therapy process at any place provided there is the accessibility to the internet.
+The main advantage of this method is its flexibility when it comes to geographical barriers and, therefore, a client can attend a therapy process at any place provided there is accessibility to the internet.

-In this type of technology, simulation is developed in a software to offer a dialogue-based treatment to drug addicts.
-The software used is able to detect specific pattern match, dialogue principles, and technical terms in the area of chemical and behavioural addiction.
-Initially, such software could only operate through texting but the modern version can support voice communication, as well as recognise the emotional wants of users.
+In this type of technology, simulation is developed in software to offer a dialogue-based treatment to drug addicts.
+The software used is able to detect specific pattern matches, dialogue principles, and technical terms in the area of chemical and behavioural addiction.
+Initially, such software could only operate through texting, but the modern version can support voice communication, as well as recognise the emotional wants of users.
 All this has been possible at the courtesy of artificial intelligence.